amekusa/flex-params/README.md

-**parse-args** is a tiny but powerful utility for writing functions that have flexible parameters.
+**flex-params** is a tiny but powerful utility for writing functions that have flexible parameters.
-Because parse-args is just a single function and has no dependency, you can use it for any kind of projects with no problem.
+Because flex-params is just a single function and has no dependency, you can use it for any kind of projects with no problem.

 - [Getting Started](#getting-started)
 - [Usage](#usage)